 This best home scanner comes with many auxiliary features to boost scan quality, including intelligent scan correction, which uses auto color detection, blank page removal, and cropping function to optimize each scanned image’s output.
 OCR also converts scanned files into searchable pdfs that are easy to find using a set of related keywords.

 It allows automatic scanning to popular cloud storage services, such as Google Drive, Evernote, and Dropbox.
 A separate program, the ScanSnap Organizer Software Suite, also allows users to manage scanned documents from a centralized repository, with the ability to load files into Salesforce or convert them into CSV files.
 This works well with sales professionals who regularly use business cards to update Salesforce CRM records.
 It compliments the best printer for home use.
+This is one of the best document scanners around.

 This is a portable scanner small enough to fit into a desk drawer, with only a charge and no computer or drivers needed to operate.
 Its rechargeable battery delivers up to 400 scans per charge, with the ability to store scans to an SD card.
 Its OCR capability can also create searchable PDFs by interpreting the text in documents, with each scanned image easily retrieved using a keyword search.